neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 4. **Outline**

-   1. Make all the figures and captions "camera ready" (~1 week).
-Consult this [figure checklist](https://bitsandbrains.io/2018/09/08/figures.html) to confirm that they are indeed camera ready.

     1. Write a "long-form" outline of the **intro** (~1 hr).
 This is essentially an expansion of the abstrast, and is therefore structured as follows:
        1. a bulleted list of  ~3-5 main factors that create an opportunity for your work, filtering from most general to most specific, and not including anything ancillary (~20 min)